ataylor89/assembly/helloworld/README.md

 It's also important to point out that... the path for $SYSLIBROOT works for me but it might not work for you.

-To find the correct path, you can run the following command in Terminal
+To find the correct path, you can run the following command in Terminal:

     xcrun -sdk macosx --show-sdk-path